esr360/Kayzen-GS/README.md

 ## Overview

-> Kayzen GS is a powerful framework for building responsive grid systems.
-Built using Sass and based off inline-block columns, Kayzen GS is a one of a kind framework suitable for any project.
+> Kayzen-GS is a powerful framework for building responsive grid systems.
+Built using Sass and based off inline-block columns, Kayzen-GS is a one of a kind framework suitable for any project.

 [View Examples](http://kayzen.gs)

 [![Kayzen - Premium HTML Theme Framework](http://skyux.com/images/kayzen-gh.png)](http://preview.themeforest.net/item/kayzen-multipurpose-html5-template/full_screen_preview/16768920)

-Some of the core features of Kayzen GS include:
+Some of the core features of Kayzen-GS include:

 * Specify any number of columns
 * Infinitely nestable rows